 (1) All degrees must be obtained on or prior to December 31 of the preceding year.

 (2) Degrees in the following majors are acceptable; Police Science, Political Science, Criminal Justice, Law Enforcement, Public Safety, Public Administration, Business Administration, Education Administration, Business Management, Business Science, Sociology, Psychology, Humanities, Behavioral and/or Social Science, or Liberal Arts.
 Four (4) years of active military service of the United States shall be the equivalent of an ‘Associates Degree’ for all purposes under this Article VII.

 (3) For an officer to be eligible for college incentive, he/she must submit upon request of the Chief of Police; a copy of their diploma and/or an official transcript.

 (1) Meals shall be paid for by the Township when approved by the Chief of Police of the Department in connection with an assignment.

 (b) Terms and Conditions of Reimbursement of Expenses

-(2) During the term of this Agreement, mileage shall be paid at the rate of $0.20 per mile, if the Chief of Police of the Department determines such transportation is necessary and does not provide transportation.
+(2) During the term of this Agreement, mileage reimbursement shall adhere to the municipality’s policy for use of personal vehicles at the rate of $0.35 per mile, if the Chief of Police of the Department determines such transportation is necessary and does not provide transportation.
 Such mileage shall be computed from the Township's Police Headquarters and returning to same.

 (1) Schools: An employee may apply for the reimbursement of expenses in advance of attending a Police Academy or any other institution he/she is ordered or authorized by the Chief of Police to attend.
 An employee may commute on a daily basis to and from his/her home while attending the Police Academy at Sea Girt until such time as adequate lodging facilities become available at said site.
 If the employee does commute on a daily basis to an academy out of county, where meals are served he/she is to be paid for mileage and tolls in lieu of expenses.